-Our lodging options were on the budget end of the spectrum.
-In Tip of Borneo, we paid US$33/night — much higher than what you’d expect to get for similar accommodation on many Thai beaches, but far less than most beach destinations.
+Our lodging choices were on the budget end of the spectrum.
+In Tip of Borneo, we paid US$33/night — much higher than what you’d expect to get for similar accommodation on many Thai beaches, but far less than most other beach destinations.

 We ate mostly local food with occasional Western meals.
 Local fare can be had in Tip of Borneo for a few bucks.
 Western food is considerably more expensive.
-We also stocked up on snacks and breakfast items at supermarkets ahead of time, which also kept costs down.
+We also stocked up on snacks and breakfast items at supermarkets ahead of time, which helped keep costs down.

 The average daily budget for the 2.5 of us including accommodation was US$50/day for this portion of our journey.